 - They are affordable like you hire cabs or rickshaws for your own movement for one place to another in your city.

 - They are quick, local and easily manageable.

 - These start-ups have adopted different models: while some are marketplaces and simply connect customers with service providers, other start-ups directly employ, train and offer electricians, plumbers and other service providers, so you have diversified options for your business.

 - Product and Delivery team being in the same city reduces turnaround time by a great margin giving you happy customers.

 - Being able to outsource the whole delivery chain, they help you in cutting down significant costs and focus on core things for your business.

 We heard and read a lot about these hyper local logistics service provider and thought of sharing few of these on-the-go buddies to help you out in delivering right things at right time to your customers.

 Started by Abhishek Bansal and Vaibhav Khandelwal (IIT-D Alumni), Shadowfax has grown big in their business.
-They have also raised good amount of money from VCs to take the business to the next level.
+They have also raised a good amount of money from VCs to take the business to the next level.

-Currently they are serving merchants in Delhi, Mumbai and Bengaluru and delivering goods and services around these cities.
-With the recent funds received from few big sources, they are in phase of expanding their reach and making their system more robust.
+Currently, they are serving merchants in Delhi, Mumbai and Bengaluru and delivering goods and services around these cities.
+With the recent funds received from few big sources, they are in the phase of expanding their reach and making their system more robust.
 Their current clientele includes restaurants, pharmacy, florists, and grocery stores.

 The pricing structure of Shadowfax is very flexible without any fixed costs involved.
 They charge customers on per delivery basis and thus, easily affordable for merchants or small business owners.